Logical Fallacies LSnK Central

 A logical fallacy is a reasoning error in an argument that makes it meaningless or useless.
 You should never be convinced by a fallacious argument.

 Below I explain and exemplify some common logical fallacies.
 Knowing them will help you to avoid mistakes in your reasoning and better your logical faculties.
-Note that even intelligent people are prone to these mistakes; they're more prone since they have a greater ability to rationalise away errors.
-What's more, while fallacies are often used mistakenly they are also used as a deceptive tactic to persuade those ignorant of them.
+Note that even the most intelligent of people are prone to these mistakes, since they're often caused by cognitive biases inherent to all humans.
+What's more, while fallacies are often used mistakenly they are also used to deceive and persuade those ignorant of them.

 It's wise to know them well.